KursatBB/kekmon/README.md

 This is just a network monitoring tool for your linux machine.
-It gives the average values ​​of the data transmitted when we stop the vehicle.
+It gives the average values ​​of the data transmitted when we stop the tool.